hpcgarage/spatter/README.md

  -R, --runs=<n>               Number of times to repeat execution of the kernel.
 [Default: 10] -t, --omp-threads=<n>        Number of OpenMP threads.
 [Default: OMP_MAX_THREADS] -v, --vector-len=<n>         TODO
- -z, --local-work-size=<n>    Numer of Gathers or Scatters performed by each thread on a GPU.
- -m, --shared-memory=<n>      Amount of dummy shared memory to allocate on GPUs (used for occupancy control).
+ -z, --local-work-size=<n>    Number of Gathers or Scatters performed by each thread on a GPU.
+[Default: 1024] -m, --shared-memory=<n>      Amount of dummy shared memory to allocate on GPUs (used for occupancy control).
  -n, --name=<name>            Specify and name this configuration in the output.
  -s, --random=[<n>]           Sets the seed, or uses a random one if no seed is specified.